felangel/bloc/docs/coreconcepts.md

 }
 ```

-In the above snippet, we are switching on the incoming event and if it is an increment event, we are yielding (similar to `emit`) a new state.
+In the above snippet, we are switching on the incoming event and if it is an increment event, we are yielding a new state (similar to `emit`).

 ?> **Note**: Since the `Bloc` class extends `Cubit`, we have access to the current state of the bloc at any point in time via the `state` getter.